newyorkTank/Tech-Job-Survey/README.md

  1. Reverse and search for good_words* (DONE)
  2. Deal with phrases (Active Directory, Amazon Web Services)  (DONE)
- 3. Deal with variations of words (SQL, MSSQL, MySQL, NoSQL, Mongo, Maria)
+ 3. Deal with variations of words (SQL, MSSQL, MySQL, NoSQL, Mongo, Maria = SQL)
  4. Deal with special characters C#, C++, stuff with dashes  (DONE)
- 5. Deal with plurals, while make an exception from 17.
+ 5. Deal with plurals, will make an exception from 17.
  6. Limit count per ad, by doing the parsing on an ad by ad basis (DONE)
  7. and by not counting terms that get repeated in the same ad (DONE)
  8. Implement inputs, and pretty up the output to a file